TaymazKH/microservices-lambda-and-k8s-port/docs/development-guide.md

     - Docker: edit the `Dockerfile` to copy your desired files, install dependencies, and declare environment variables.
       Optionally, change the service's name in the `Dockerfile` and edit the `.dockerignore` file to ignore any file you don't want in your container/image.
+    - Cluster: after editing the docker file, build an image and push it to a registry of your choice.
+Copy the deployment manifest and edit it to use the correct image and port, and declare environment variables and resource limits.
+Do the same for the service manifest.

 Your service is now ready to be deployed.
 You may choose to further work on your service of course.